safing/docs/portmaster/architecture/os-integration.md

 In order to find out which process a packet belongs to, the `proc` filesystem is first parsed to find the socket ID of the intercepted packet, then the process directory is searched for the matching PID.
 This is a bit cumbersome, but unfortunately, no better way of acquiring this information is available.

+##### Systemd Resolved

+With `systemd-resolved`, Linux Distributions are slowly rolling out a system resolver with similar capabilites as the Windows `DNS Client`.

+The important detail for the Portmaster is that queries may be sent to `systemd-resolved` using the [D-Bus interface](https://www.freedesktop.org/software/systemd/man/org.freedesktop.resolve1.html) instead of packets on the wire.
+As a result, the Portmaster can not identify the actual process behind a query and thus will not directly make a decision on queries coming from `systemd-resolved` (except for {% include setting/ref.html key="filter/preventBypassing" %}), but will remember the resulting IPs and use them to match domains to connections when the actual connection is initialized.

+This means that the Portmaster might have inaccuracies when attributing domains to connections.
+We hope to mitigate that to some extent in the future by inspecting connections directly and extracting additional information from there.

 ## Used TCP/UDP Ports